JonasCz/save-for-offline/README.md

 #### Warning :
 While it mostly woks, it does have some bugs.
 Particularly, if saving a webpage does not work right, or there are no thumbnails of the saved page in the list, **go into settings, and turn off 'Save in background'**

-Also, note that this is currently not under active development, as i have other stuff to do. ( Report any bugs  you find, and I might be able to fix them.)

 # Save For Offline

 Save for offline is an Android app for saving webpages for offline reading.